Washington State Resources

 Step #2 Obtain mAB in WA

-You can obtain monoclonal antibodies directly from the distributor or from your LTC pharmacy.
-Here's how from Omnicare and Pharmerica.
-The State of Washington asks providers to request mAB at firstname.lastname@example.org.
+You can obtain monoclonal antibodies from your LTC pharmacy or the State of Washington asks providers to request mAB at email@example.com.

 Step #3 Administering mAB